dreikanter/public-static/README.md

 * `-c` or `--config=CONFIG` — specify configuration file.
 Default is `build.ini`.
 * `-s` or `--section=SECTION` — specify configuration file section.
 Default is `build`.
 * `-l` or `--log=LOGFILE` — save script output to log file.
-* `-o` — opens local website with default browser.
+* `-b` — opens local website with default browser.
 Could be used with `preview` command only.

 Configuration file: